-Differences between agents with regard to structure and tissue specificity have been identified, but clinical relevance of the differences is not clear.
-Benazepril, quinapril, and ramipril have the highest tissue specificity.
+Differences among agents with regard to structure and tissue specificity have been identified, but clinical relevance of the differences is not clear.
+66 Benazepril, quinapril, and ramipril have the highest tissue specificity.
 The clinical significance of this finding has yet to be determined.

-Aliskiren (Tekturna) AUC and $C{max}$ are decreased by 71 and 85 percent, respectively, when administered with a high fat meal.
-In clinical trials, aliskiren (Tekturna) was administered without regard to meals.
-Patients should take aliskiren (Tekturna) at the same time each day.
+Aliskiren (Tekturna) AUC and C{max} are decreased by 71 and 85 percent, respectively, when administered with a high fat meal.
+In clinical trials, aliskiren was administered without regard to meals.
+Patients should take aliskiren at the same time each day.